 Which really is the world’s oldest angling club?

 Someone once said that you learn something new every day if you pay attention.
-It was a chance conversation with Keith Elliott, editor of Classic Angler that pricked my ears up and made me re-assess what I believed was probably the correct answer to the question as to which is the world’s oldest angling club.
+It was a chance conversation with Keith Elliott, angling author extraordinaire and editor of Classic Angler a while back that pricked my ears up.
+It made me re-assess what I believed was probably the correct answer to the question as to which is the world’s oldest angling club.

 Perhaps you should never take as gospel truth the results of internet searches.
 For a quick Google search on this topic identifies several contenders for the title and only one of them, at the very most, can actually be the holder of the title.

 When, after a spell at Anglian Water, I first joined British Waterways back in the 1980s, a few of our London based clubs had just celebrated their centenaries.
 Back then, with my limited knowledge I had somehow thought that one of these clubs such as Blenheim Angling Society, founded back in 1880, might hold the title of the oldest angling club in the world.
 How wrong could I be?
 Michael Nadell, in his superb book History of the London Roach Pole, lists no fewer than 127 active fishing clubs of London by 1881.
 Blenheim are not even present on that 1881 list or on the more extensive listing of J P Wheeldon, compiled in 1883.
 How many fishing clubs were active in the whole country by then?
 Well over a thousand is my gut feel.
 So Blenheim Angling Society must be considered mere whippersnappers in the overall scheme of things.